Make Your Warehouse More Efficient With a Used Pick Module

 Safety and Permits

 Pick modules require permits from local city or state municipalities to ensure that the pick modules were assembled in a way that follows building standards.
 These standards vary by municipality, so it is recommended that the design is reviewed before getting too far along with the project.
-The three items that are considered most heavily are:
+The three items that are most important to consider are:

 Proper emergency lighting